dotneko/omg/README.md

 omg validator show
 ```

-To show commissions for a validator:
+To check commissions for a validator:

 ```
 omg validator commissions [moniker|valoper-address]